 In recent years, Greater Manchester has committed itself to building a world-class walking, wheeling and cycling network, a commitment that was restated at the launch of the new Greater Manchester Strategy in March 2022.
-The city region's vision and plan for Active Travel is impressive and the next phase is to ensure active travel is now completely embedded into a region-wide, London-style transport system.
+The city region's vision and plan for Active Travel is impressive and the next phase is to ensure active travel is now completely embedded into a region-wide, London-style ansport system.

-In addition to the 92km of active travel routes that were delivered to May 2022, Greater Manchester delivered the UK's first fully protected CYCLOPS junctions in 2020 and expect to have completed 14 more junctions by the end of 2023 scheme, which launched across areas of Manchester, Salford and Trafford this summer, now provides over 100,000 people with access to an affordable, reliable and convenient public bike share service the city region led an extensive research programme to make the case for innovative side road zebra crossings.
-This study concluded in 2021 and now forms part of the next phase of work being done to continue to influence national policy to enhance pedestrian provision.
+In addition to the 92km of active travel routes that were delivered to May 2022, Greater Manchester delivered the UK's first fully protected CYCLOPS junctions in 2020 and expect to have completed 14 more junctions by the end of 2023.

+GM's first publicly operated cycle hire scheme, which launched across areas of Manchester, Salford and Trafford this summer, now provides over 100,000 people with access to an affordable, reliable and convenient public bike share service.